-During the interview, it is equally imperative that a recruiting agency or manager factors in the communication styles and interests of recruits with regard to age, values, and views.
+While interviewing online, it is equally imperative that a recruiting agency or manager factors in the communication styles and interests of recruits about age, values, and views.
 All these determine the success of online talent placements.

 This is a strategy that works pretty well if properly implemented.
-It is largely a multifaceted way of presenting a company’s image in a way that job seeker would find it hugely interesting to apply to an opening.
+It is largely a multifaceted way of presenting a company’s image in a way those job seekers would find it hugely interesting to apply to an opening.

 The catch here is that showing everything that takes place behind the scenes brings the image of a company to life and given that it’s packed as multimedia information through videos, company catalogs, and infographics; all in digital format, it will always make a video recruitment process hugely successful.